4neesh/DevBlog/src/blogInProgress/028_ContinuousDeliv.md

 ---
-title: 'How continuous delivery delivers value'
+title: 'How continuous delivery helps developers'
 date: 2020-10-12 16:34:00
 author: 'Aneesh Mistry'
-featuredImage: ../images/xxx.jpg
+featuredImage: ../images/028_yosemite.jpg
 thumbnail: ''
 subtitle: 'Understand how the value of continuous delivery can be realised amongst teams of multiple developers.'
 time: '8'